Manchester attack: Will tourists keep coming to Europe?

 Small shifts in behavior

+The U.S. State Department issued a travel alert for Americans visiting Europe earlier this month, citing the continued threat of attacks, particularly in tourist hot spots.

+"While local governments continue counterterrorism operations, the Department nevertheless remains concerned about the potential for future terrorist attacks," it said.

-How the government responds to the attack will be critical since "travelers will be looking for reassurance that it is okay to come to the U.K.," Bremner added.
+How the British authorities respond to Monday's attack will be critical since "travelers will be looking for reassurance that it is okay to come to the U.K.," said Euromonitor's Bremner.

 London's Metropolitan Police said Tuesday they are reviewing all upcoming events in the capital and will increase security as needed.
 There will also be more officers on "reassurance patrols in key areas."